Xinlong-Chen/Xinlong-Chen/README.md

 ### NEWS!!!

 - We just completed the development of OpencloudOS Stream (RISC-V),
-- and the preview Distribution will come on soon.
+- which can run in the qemu and [SG2042](https://milkv.io/pioneer),
+- here is the [preview Distribution](https://github.com/ruyisdk/support-matrix/blob/main/Pioneer/openCloudOS/README_linuxboot.md), have fun!